 A special expanded edition features the history, culture, and people found along Highway 68.
 Driving from Maysville in the northeast to Paducah in the northwest, host Dave Shuffett stops at the Blue Licks and Perryville battlefields, the Shaker village at Pleasant Hill, a neon-lit drive-in restaurant in Paris, a farm where country hams are made, Bowling Green sites connected with native son and cooking entrepreneur Duncan Hines, and more.
 A 2000 KET production.

 - KETKY Sunday, August 17 at 2:58 am EDT

 - KETKY Sunday, August 17 at 6:00 am EDT

-- KETKY Tuesday, May 21 at 9:58 am EDT
+- KET2 Tuesday, August 19 at 7:30 am EDT

 - KETKY Thursday, August 21 at 9:30 pm EDT

 - KETKY Friday, August 22 at 12:30 pm EDT

 - KETKY Monday, August 18 at 5:30 pm EDT

-- KETKY Sunday, May 19 at 5:30 pm EDT
+- KETKY Tuesday, August 19 at 5:30 pm EDT

-- KETKY Friday, May 24 at 12:30 pm EDT
+- KETKY Wednesday, August 20 at 5:30 pm EDT

 Byron Crawford hosts a special two-hour edition featuring people and places along the state's eastern and northern borders.
 Topics include the restored pioneer community near Cumberland Gap known as the Hensley Settlement, Louisville's Fourth Street, the historical statues along Covington's riverfront, an annual Native American powwow in Christian County, the Paramount Theater in Ashland, the Museum of the American Quilter's Society in Paducah, the Maplewood Cemetery in Mayfield, television host Nick Clooney, a young rodeo champion, author Robert Rennick, thumb-picking guitarists, and canoeists exploring caves around Mammoth Cave.
 A 1999 KET production.